-There are no activity reports for Sanford.
+The Global Volcanism Program has no activity reports for Sanford.

-There are no Weekly Reports available for Sanford.
+The Global Volcanism Program has no Weekly Reports available for Sanford.

-There are no Holocene eruptions known for Sanford.
-If this volcano has had large eruptions prior to 10,000 years ago, information might be found in the LaMEVE (Large Magnitude Explosive Volcanic Eruptions) database, a part of the Volcano Global Risk Identification and Analysis Project (VOGRIPA).
+The Global Volcanism Program is not aware of any Holocene eruptions from Sanford.
+If this volcano has had large eruptions (VEI >= 4) prior to 10,000 years ago, information might be found on the Sanford page in the LaMEVE (Large Magnitude Explosive Volcanic Eruptions) database, a part of the Volcano Global Risk Identification and Analysis Project (VOGRIPA).